gsajjan/eb-java-scorekeep/README.md

   - Integration tests
   - Functional tests
   - Load tests
-- File an [issue](https://github.com/aws-samples/eb-java-scorekeep/issues) to report a bug or request new features
+- File an [issue](https://github.com/aws-samples/eb-java-scorekeep/issues) to report a bug or request new features.